OnlineVPO: Align Video Diffusion Model with Online Video-Centric Preference Optimization: Methodology

 \section{Methodology}

-In this section, we will introduce our onlineVPO approach for video feedback learning.
-Firstly, we present some preliminaries regarding preference learning from human feedback, encompassing reward feedback learning (ReFL) and direct preference optimization (DPO).
-Subsequently, we present the video-centric preference feedback signal and online preference learning algorithm.
-The overview of our method is depicted in Figure \ref{fig:pipeline}.
+In this section, we introduce OnlineVPO for preference optimization of VDMs.
+Firstly, we present some preliminaries regarding two common RL-free preference learning paradigms, namely, ReFL and DPO.
+Subsequently, we present our investigation into the video feedback and the online preference optimization method.
+The overview of our method is depicted in Fig.\ref{fig:pipeline}.